photolaundry/noritsu-with-frontier-keys/README.md

 To make the script auto-run when booting, move the script to your Startup folder in the Start Menu (press Windows+R and type `shell:startup` and hit Enter).

 ## Use
 Double-click the `frontier_keys_for_noritsu.ahk` file to run it (or let it auto-run if you did that).
-By default, the script is inactive until you enable it with Ctrl+Shift+F. The keybindings are:
+By default, the script has no effect until you enable it with Ctrl+Shift+F. The keybindings are:
 | Key | Effect |
 |-----|--------|
 | Ctrl + Shift + F | enable/disable these keybindings |